histolab/histolab/docs/readme.rst

 Prerequisites
 *************
-histolab has only one sistem-wide dependency: `OpenSlide`.
+histolab has only one system-wide dependency: `OpenSlide`.

 You can download and install it from https://openslide.org/download/ according to your operating system.